ismailsaleh96/K6LoadAndStressTestScripts/README.md

 # Run the Tests :
 Open VS Code Terminal
-Enter k6 run and Click Enter and Obeserve the Resulyt
+Enter k6 run and Click Enter and Obeserve the Results